geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Above the gulf she mark'd a narrow cave, #

-A hanging rock the needful shelter gave ;
+A hanging rock the needful shelter gave;

 She seized a favouring moment, then in haste

-Dismiss'd her wondering guide, and safely past ;
+Dismiss'd her wondering guide, and safely past;

-Above her head the balls ignited pour ;
+Above her head the balls ignited pour;

 But safely shelter'd from the dreadful shower,